andredsferreira/andreprog/docs/misc-notes.md

 *Multiplexing* : Works on the sending host.
 It's the act of gathering different data from different sockets and attaching header information and sending the resulting segments to the network layer.

 *Demultiplexing* : Works on the receiving host.
 It's the act of receiving the different segments and analysing the port and sending the data to the correct socket.

+### CHECKSUM

+Field that allows the checking of errors in the packet.
+The errors may occur during transmission between the two nodes.
+The errors may occur at any layer.

+### ARQ protocols

+*Automatic Repeat reQuest (ARQ)* : Protocols that are based on postive or negative acknowledgement of messages.
+They are capable of sending those aknowledgments according to whether the data is corrupted or not.

+*ACK* : Positive

+*NACK* : Negative

+Characteristics:

+- Error detection
+- Receiver feedback
+- Retransmission